 Looking for something simple and smoky to pair with your grilled meats?
 This smoky chipotle potato salad is a perfect match.
-It’s not thick on the sauce – instead it lets the chipotle peppers and adobo sauce do their job to provide a nice smoky heat to the potato side.
+It’s not thick on the sauce – instead, it lets the chipotle peppers and adobo sauce do their job.
+They provide a nice smoky heat to the potato side, and the adobo adds an excellent earthiness.
 Feel free to add ingredients as well – both corn and bacon work well and can be added to this simple recipe.

 Smoky Chipotle Potato Salad